 Put the dish into the fridge for at least an hour, better several hours or even overnight.
 The longer you let it sit, the more the mascarpone mixture will penetrate the ladyfingers and soften them up.
 It will also help the elements to form a more solid mass.
 A freshly made tiramisù will be very creamy and rather loose when served, as pictured above, while a well-rested one will be more cake-like.
 Each version has its charms.

-In any event, right before you’re ready to serve, dust the top of your tiramisù with unsweetened cocoa powder (the kind you would bake with).
+In any event, right before you’re ready to serve your tiramisu, dust the top of your tiramisù with unsweetened cocoa powder (the kind you would bake with).
 Use as much or as little as you like.
 Personally, I prefer just a light dusting.

 A common variation for tiramisù is to use zabaglione in place of the mascarpone mixture.
 Zabaglione is simply marsala wine thickened with egg yolks heated over a double-boiler, usually in a round-bottomed copper pot which is made expressly for the purpose.
 I will blog on zabaglione one day, as it is delicious and wonderful just on its own as a dessert or snack.
 Also common is the substitution of rum or other liqueur of your choose instead of the marsala.